friendsofswancreek/WADE/README.md

 All other files in the `data` directory will be considered as "observational data".
 In other words, you may separate out your CSV in whichever way you choose, as long as it makes sense to you.
 However, there needs to be the following columns for any of these files:

-* location id, which *must* correspond to a location ID
+* location id, which *must* correspond to a location ID, and be unique (i.e. don't use the same id twice)
-* date or datetime (with time zone, if possible) in [ISO 8601 standard format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. 2007-03-01T13:00:00Z, 2017-12-31
+* date or datetime (with time zone, if possible) in [ISO 8601 standard format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. `2007-03-01T13:00:00Z`, `2017-12-31`

 All headers in the observational data csvs should include the variable and their measurement units as required. e.g. Stream Discharge (m3/s), Water Level (Metres), Minimum Temperature (celsius), &c.
 See the example `observations.csv` file.
 You may edit this file or add others.

 ## Terminology

 * Github: A website to make contributions of data and software easier.
 Github is commonly used for a large number of open source software and data projects.
 * Repository: A repository is a collection of data/text.
-In the context of WADE, it is a repository which is forked from the original <Foundry-Spatial/WADE> repository.
+In the context of WADE, it is a repository which is forked from the original `Foundry-Spatial/WADE` repository.
 Commonly shortened to "repo".
 * WADE: WADE is an acronym for Water Advocacy Data Exchange.
 This is intended to be a system for citizen science water observation publishing.
 * git: Git is a software versioning system developed for open source.
 It is a system for keeping track of changes in software development, but it works just as well for text and data.
 For the most part, you shouldn't have to worry about how it works or how to use it.
 * License: A licence in the context of this repository